-Osaka was elected as the host city of the 2025 International Expo (Expo).
-This will be Osaka’s second World Expo in 55 years since 1970.
+The city of Osaka has been chosen as the host city for the 2025 International Expo (Expo).
+It will be Osaka's second World Expo in 55 years since 1970.

-The second Osaka World Expo will be held five years after the second Tokyo Olympics.
-People’s expectations for “returning to the vitality of the past” are high, but compared with more than half a century ago, there are huge differences: Japan in 1970 was still in a “growth period”, and 2025 would be in a “mature period”.
-"Sustainable socio-economic system" is a sub-theme proposed by the 2025 World Expo.
+In an unexpected pattern, the second Osaka World Expo will take place five years after the second Tokyo Olympics.
+While people expect Japan will return to the vitality of the past, there are significant differences from more than half a century ago: Japan in 1970 was in a "growth period" and Japan in 2025 will be in a "mature period."
+This is the proposed sub-theme of the 2025 World Expo.
 It has symbolic significance.
-It is asking how to continue the prosperity gained from economic growth.
+It is also the first World Expo after the pandemic.

-Osaka is a large city located about 400km west of Tokyo.
-It takes about an hour and a half by Shinkansen from Tokyo to reach it.
-It can be said to be a representative city in the Kansai region.
+The city of Osaka is located roughly 400km west of Tokyo.
+From Tokyo, it takes about an hour and a half by Shinkansen bullet train.

 Please visit our dedicated Website for the Osaka World Expo hospitality service - www.JapanExpoTours.com.

 Osaka Castle is one of the city’s most iconic sites and draws numerous visitors to its spacious park and imposing keep every year.
 Osaka Castle was built in 1931 as a symbol of power during the Toyotomi Hideyoshi era.
 Since the construction of the castle, it has been an important stage of war in Japanese history.